 Just like many of the good things we do for our bodies are good for the earth, many of the chemicals that are harmful to us are just as harmful to the environment.
 We’re looking at you toxic, chlorine-based cleaners.
 While the effects may be positive when it comes to killing harmful germs, many of the cleaners on the market aren’t good for our bodies or the earth.
 Start using green cleaners by checking the labels to make sure they’re non-toxic, bleach-free solutions.

 You can even save money and make your own healthier cleaning solutions using essential oils mixed with materials you may already have on hand—like white vinegar, baking soda, water, natural dish soap and even plain vodka.
 Do an online search for easy DIY recipes.
 Whether you buy or mix, the goal is to kill germs without killing brain cells and help keep the earth safe.

-2. Bike to work, school, or wherever!
+2. Bike to work, carpool to school, or wherever!

 3. Spend more time outside, and leave the lights off indoors.

 Walking, hiking, climbing, running, exploring, adventuring and just plain moving around outside can be great for your heart, your mind, your skin, your muscles and more.
 Here’s an added benefit: when you’re exercising outside, you’re saving energy inside, which is “A-OK” on Earth Day and every day.

 Can you imagine the amount of energy the world could save if everyone turned off the power at home to go outside for just an hour a day?
 Earthhour.org did.
 Check out their research showing how much energy we can save if we went powerless for just one hour.
 Now imagine how great we’d all feel if we spent that hour exercising!

 There are so many other ways to improve your health and the environment at the same time—and Earth Day is a great day to get started.
 You could get a walk in while volunteering with Michigan’s Adopt-a-Highway program.